 This report was prepared by Waleed Alhariri, Spencer Osberg, Ziad al-Eryani, Victoria K. Sauer, Nickolas Ask, Anthony Biswell and Michael McCall.

-Yemen at the UN Yemen is a monthly series produced by the Sana’a Center for Strategic Studies.
+Yemen at the UN is a monthly series produced by the Sana’a Center for Strategic Studies.
 It aims to identify UN-led efforts to resolve the conflict in Yemen and contextualize these efforts relative to political, security, economic and humanitarian developments on the ground.